 - Withings Blood Pressure Monitor – provides quick blood pressure readings using a wireless cuff that connects to a smart phone.
 Data can be synced online.

 - Kinsa Smart Thermometer – connects to the headphone jack on your smart phone and records body temperature (oral, armpit, rectal, etc.) via their companion app, which integrates with Apple HealthKit.

 - Scanadu – the Scanadu Scout is smartphone-connected medical “tricorder” that can gather a number of vital signs, such as heart rate, temperature, blood pressure, oxygen level, and an ECG.
 They shipped their first version to backers of their crowdfunding campaign, but are keeping quiet about a public launch as they are going through the FDA approval process.

 Blood Glucose Monitoring

 - Freestyle Lite Blood Glucose Monitoring System – this is the inexpensive monitor I’ve used in my glucose tracking experiments.

 - Freestyle Lite Blood Glucose Test Strips – the monitoring system comes with some single-use test strips (you insert one into the meter, then touch it to a drop of blood you draw from your finger), but if you are taking daily readings you’ll need extra test strips.
 They are very pricey when purchased at a pharmacy, so best bet is to order them on Amazon (just make sure to check the expiration date on the packaging).

 - Freestyle Lite Lancets – the single-use lancets are inserted into a spring loaded device (part of the monitoring system) that punctures a small hole in your finger to draw a drop of blood.
 Again, you will need extra lancets if doing any long-term experiments.

-Environment Monitoring and Testing
+Indoor Environment Monitoring and Optimization